jonnekaunisto/process-certificate-revocation-data-revised/README.md

 set of all revoked certificates and all valid certificates.
 This script uses multiprocessing, so after running the script you will need to use `cat final_unrevoked/*.json > ../final_unrevoked.json` and `cat final_revoked/*.json > ../final_revoked.json` to combine the results of the individual workers into a single file.
-Finally use `sort -u final_revoked.json > final_revoked.json` and `sort -u final_unrevoked.json > final_unrevoked.json` to remove potentical duplicate ones.
+Finally use `sort -u final_revoked.json > final_revoked.json` and `sort -u final_unrevoked.json > final_unrevoked.json` to remove potentical duplicates.